Pegasids/VehicleRegistrationDatabaseManagementSystem/README.md

 - [ ]
 Print out the vehicle_history, including the number of times that a vehicle has been changed hand, the average price, and the number of violations it has been involved by entering the vehicle's serial number.

-*extract all documents and place them into the same directory *use the command shell to navigate to the directory where all the files are store *run "python3 main.py" to start the application *authenticate with your oracle username and password when requested.
+*extract all documents and place them into the same directory<br />
+*use the command shell to navigate to the directory where all the files are store<br />
+*run "python3 main.py" to start the application<br />
+*authenticate with your oracle username and password when requested. <br />
 *You will arrive in the main menu.
-Enter the character corresponding to the function or feature you would like to run in the main menu.
+Enter the character corresponding to the function or feature you would like to run in the main menu.<br />
 *To exit the application, close or finish any database process currently started and then navigate back to the main menu.
-At the main menu, enter 0 to close the program.
+At the main menu, enter 0 to close the program.<br />